-Core lectures in levels 4 & 5 (years 1 and 2) address the whole year group, whereas tutorials and seminars are generally limited to around twenty-five students or fewer.
-Your final year Dissertation and Research Project are supported through focused one-to-one tuition.
+Core lectures in levels 4 & 5 (years 1 and 2) address the whole year group, whereas tutorials and seminars are generally undertaken in smaller groups.
+Your final year Research Project is supported through focused one-to-one tuition with a project supervisor.

 We support our modules with online material through Blackboard, the University's Virtual Learning Environment.
-This material may include recorded lectures, videos, practical examples, computerbased exercises, technical support, key references, discussion groups, blogs, and many other functions.
+This material may include recorded lectures, videos, practical examples, computer-based exercises, technical support, key references, discussion groups, blogs, and many other functions.